 Slow Cooker Spaghetti Sauce for Meat Lovers

-You can use a fresh or leftover roast to make this.
+You can use fresh, leftover roast, or chopped up and cooked Frozen Meatballs in Crockpot to make this.
 Simmered in the sauce makes this protein come out super tender and creates a really hearty meal.
 Hate wasting leftovers and want to make another meal with leftover beef?
 We have been there too, time and time again.
 This has been our favorite option for that.

 6 Hour Meat Sauce